The life of Britney Spears in data

 June 13, 2019: Spears and her family receive a five-year restraining order against Lutfi.

-April 29, 2020: Spears announces she accidentally burned down her home gym.
+April 29, 2020: Spears announces that she accidentally burned down her home gym.

-November 10, 2020 – The Los Angeles Superior Court Judge Brenda Penny rejects Spears’s request to remove her father as her guardian, but says she would consider requests “in the future” to remove her father as head of her estate.
+November 10, 2020 – Los Angeles Superior Court Judge Brenda Penny rejects Spears’s request to remove her father as her guardian, but says she would consider requests “in the future” to remove her father as chief of your heritage.
 The move comes amid the #FreeBritney social media movement, fueled by some fans who believe she is a prisoner in her own home due to court-ordered guardianship.

 August 12, 2021: Jamie Spears indicates that he intends to resign as guardian of the singer’s estate, according to a prepared copy of the response obtained by CNN.

-September 7, 2021: Spears’ father and guardian to her estate, Jamie Spears, files a petition to end the court-ordered 13-year guardianship.
+September 7, 2021 – Spears’ father and guardian to her estate, Jamie Spears, files a petition to terminate the court-ordered 13-year guardianship.

 September 12, 2021: Spears announces her engagement to boyfriend Sam Asghari in an Instagram post.